replit-user/jmakepp/README.md

 ## 📄 License

-MIT License — free to use, modify, and distribute.
+Responsible Sharing License do most things freely and give credit if republishing